Apply for a UK Work Visa

 When am I eligible to apply for Indefinite Leave to Remain?

-You may be eligible to apply for Indefinite Leave to Remain (ILR) on the basis of your Skilled Worker permission once you have resided in the UK continuously for five years.
+You may be eligible to apply for Indefinite Leave to Remain (ILR) based on your Skilled Worker permission once you have resided in the UK continuously for five years.
 As a general requirement, you can only apply if you meet the continuous residency requirement for the five years your sponsor still needs you for the job, you are paid the relevant salary listed in the Code of Practice and you meet the minimum salary for the ILR.
 Absences are generally limited to 180 days in any rolling 12-month period.

 Our experts